HMH-464 Marines Conduct Flight Operations during Exercise Frigid Condor

-A CH-53E Super Stallion with Marine Heavy Helicopter Squadron (HMH) 464 prepares to land during Exercise Frigid Condor in Brunswick, Maine, Jan.
+U.S. Marine Corps Sgt.
+Branden W. Bowman, a CH-53E Super Stallion crew chief assigned to Marine Heavy Helicopter Squadron (HMH) 464, watches a CH-53E Super Stallion takeoff during Exercise Frigid Condor in Brunswick, Maine, Jan.
 22, 2017.
 HMH-464 conducted the exercise to increase the squadron’s operational readiness in extreme conditions.
 (U.S. Marine Corps photo by Lance Cpl.
 Jered T. Stone)

 |Date Taken: